 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your site as described in Part Two.
-Then, get everything configured as explained in Part 3.
-Once all of this is in place, you can then connect all of the dots using plugins.
+Simple … first, set up your site as shown in Part Two.
+Then, configure things as described in Part Three.
+After all this is in place, you then connect all of the dots using plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at a number of traffic-generation plugins that can be used to:
+Let’s take a brief look at some examples of traffic-generation WordPress plugins that can:

 - Distribute comments automatically to other blogs

-- Post content via RSS to other websites
+- Post content to other blogs via RSS

 Jetpack